jeyb33/isekai-core/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same license as the project (UNLICENSED).
+By contributing, you agree that your contributions will be licensed under the same license as the project AGPL-3.0.

 ## Questions?